BiancaAbbamonte/Astro-Animation/README.md

 # Astro-Animation
-Simple animation using just HTML and CSS.
+Simple animation of an astronaut using just HTML and CSS